rohitnayak00786/chat-api/README.md

 Running Tests:

 To run the test suite, use the following command:

     npm test

-API Endpoints
+API Endpoints:

     Authentication

-        POST /api/auth/register: Register a new user.
+    -    POST /api/auth/register: Register a new user.
-        POST /api/auth/login: Log in an existing user.
+    -    POST /api/auth/login: Log in an existing user.
     Chat Rooms

-        POST /api/chat/room: Create a new chat room.
+    -    POST /api/chat/room: Create a new chat room.
-        GET /api/chat/rooms: List all chat rooms for the authenticated user.
+    -    GET /api/chat/rooms: List all chat rooms for the authenticated user.
-        GET /api/chat/room/:roomId/users: List users in a chat room.
+    -    GET /api/chat/room/:roomId/users: List users in a chat room.
-        POST /api/chat/room/:name/join: Join a chat room.
+    -    POST /api/chat/room/:name/join: Join a chat room.
-        POST /api/chat/room/:name/message: Send a message in a chat room.
+    -    POST /api/chat/room/:name/message: Send a message in a chat room.
-        POST /api/chat/room/:name/upload: Upload a file to a chat room.
+    -    POST /api/chat/room/:name/upload: Upload a file to a chat room.
-        GET /api/chat/room/:name/history: Get the chat history for a room.
+    -    GET /api/chat/room/:name/history: Get the chat history for a room.